Dachkovski/AIHedgefund/README.md

 ![frontend](./frontend/static/images/frontend.png)

+## Model Developement and Scoring
+For Developing a new model open the jupiter notebook.
+In there, you'll find a detailed tutorial, which steps to perform to get a new model.

 ## Software Architecture
 The app consists of a frontend (client) and a backend, that uses simple Tensorflow serving to deploy, serve and query the model.